caltechlibrary/newt/about.md

 well with software that can produce and consume JSON data such as Postgres+PostgREST, MySQL+MRS, Solr, Elasticsearch, Opensearch to name a few.
-The data router also provides support for serving static files in additional to the content generated from a data pipepline."
+The data router also provides support for serving static files in additional to the content generated from a data pipeline."
 authors:
   - family-names: Doiel
     given-names: R. S.